Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Results

-where $\overline{d_{\rm CP}}$ is the distance associated with having all unassigned predicted \ac{CP}s at a distance larger than \CpThreshold from all ground-truth \ac{CP}s.
-This metric measures the presence of spurious \ac{CP}s and is bound in $[0,\alpha_{\rm CP}]$, taking value $\alpha_{\rm CP}$ if no spurious \ac{CP}s are present.
-We also calculate the number of \ac{TP}, i.e., the paired true and predicted \ac{CP}s with a distance smaller than \CpThreshold.
-Spurious predictions, i.e., not associated with any ground truth or having a distance larger than \CpThreshold are counted as \ac{FP}.
-Ground truth \ac{CP}s not having an associated prediction at a distance shorter than \CpThreshold are considered \ac{FN}.
-Given an experiment containing $N$ trajectories, we compute the overall number of \ac{TP}, \ac{FP}, and \ac{FN}.
-We then use these values to calculate the \ac{JSC} over the whole experiment as:
+where $\overline{d_{\rm CP}}$ is the distance associated with having all unassigned predicted CPs at a distance larger than $\varepsilon_{\mathrm{CP}}$ from all ground-truth CPs.
+This metric measures the presence of spurious CPs and is bound in $[0,\alpha_{\rm CP}]$, taking value $\alpha_{\rm CP}$ if no spurious CPs are present.
+We also calculate the number of true positives (TP), i.e., the paired true and predicted CPs with a distance smaller than $\varepsilon_{\mathrm{CP}}$.
+Spurious predictions, i.e., not associated with any ground truth or having a distance larger than $\varepsilon_{\mathrm{CP}}$ were counted as false positives (FP).
+Ground truth CPs not having an associated prediction at a distance shorter than $\varepsilon_{\mathrm{CP}}$ were considered false negatives (FN).
+Given an experiment containing $N$ trajectories, we computed the overall number of TP, FP, and FN.
+We then used these values to calculate the JSC over the whole experiment as: